NAFTA - Chapter 11 - Investment

 Factual overview and nature of the claim

-The Claimants allege that the Environmental Assessment (EA) that was undertaken by the Government of Canada and the Government of Nova Scotia for the Whites Point project, along with the administration and conduct of the EA, were arbitrary, discriminatory and unfair.
-The Claimants do not dispute the fact that EAs were required before construction and operating of industrial projects was to begin, although they allege that Canada’s environmental regulatory regime was applied to the project in an arbitrary, unfair and discriminatory manner.
-The arbitration pertains to the alleged governmental conduct that relates to the management and operation of the Claimant’s investment and the administration and implementation of the EA.
+The Claimants alleged that the Environmental Assessment (EA) that was undertaken by the Government of Canada and the Government of Nova Scotia for the Whites Point project from 2003 to 2007, along with the administration and conduct of the EA, were arbitrary, discriminatory and unfair.
+The arbitration pertains to the alleged governmental conduct that relates to the management and operation of the Claimants’ investment and the administration and implementation of the EA.

-In its March 17, 2015 Award on Jurisdiction and Liability, the Tribunal found Canada liable for having breached its obligations under Articles 1105 and 1102.
+In its March 17, 2015.
+Award on Jurisdiction and Liability, the Tribunal found Canada liable for having breached its obligations under Articles 1105 and 1102.
+The Tribunal agreed with Canada that the Claimants challenged a number of measures that were time-barred under Article 1116(2) as they were made more than three years after the events took place.

 The Tribunal disagreed however with Canada’s argument that the actions of the JRP were not attributable to it.
 It found that the JRP was part of the apparatus of the Government of Canada and exercised elements of Canadian governmental authority.
 It also found that Canada had acknowledged and adopted the actions of the JRP as its own.

 The majority also found Canada liable for having breached its National Treatment obligation under Article 1102.
-This provision requires Canada to accord NAFTA investors treatment no less favourable than that which it accords, in like circumstances, to domestic investors.
-The majority’s finding was based on the fact that the standard applied by the JRP had not been applied in other environmental assessments and the government had not shown any legitimate non-discriminatory reason for such difference in treatment.
+The Tribunal majority found that the standard applied by the JRP had not been applied in other environmental assessments and the government had not shown any legitimate non-discriminatory reason for such difference in treatment.

-The United States, Mexico and Canada have criticized the Tribunal’s award in submissions filed in the Mesa Power Group, LLC v.
+The United States, Mexico and Canada criticized the Tribunal’s award in submissions filed in the Mesa Power Group, LLC v.
 Government of Canada arbitration.
-The three NAFTA Parties have stated that the Tribunal failed to adequately address nationality-based discrimination in its analysis of Bilcon’s Article 1102 claim, failed to properly assess customary international law for the purposes of determining the content of Article 1105 and incorrectly concluded that alleged violations of Canadian law amounted to a violation of the customary international law minimum standard of treatment.
+The three NAFTA Parties stated that the Tribunal failed to adequately address nationality-based discrimination in its analysis of Bilcon’s Article 1102 claim, failed to properly assess customary international law for the purposes of determining the content of Article 1105, and incorrectly concluded that alleged violations of Canadian law amounted to a violation of the customary international law minimum standard of treatment.

 Legal documents

-This case is being governed by the arbitral rules of the United Nations Commission on International Trade Law.
 Legal documents related to this case can be viewed at the website of the Permanent Court of Arbitration.

 The Government of Canada is not responsible for the accuracy, reliability or currency of the information supplied by external sources.
 Users wishing to rely upon this information should consult directly with the source of the information.
 Content provided by external sources is not subject to official languages, privacy and accessibility requirements.